 Even though the resource allocation is good, some additional features might make the prices a little more worth it.

 For customer support, the live chat is iffy and the knowledge base can be at times shallow.
-Usually both of these options will get the job done, but could use some improvement because both lag behind the competition.
+Usually, both of these options will get the job done but could use some improvement because of both lag behind the competition.

 And last but not least, Web.com has almost nothing to say about its security protocols.
 You can pretty much only infer, and that’s not good for something as important as security.

 So there you go a healthy set of pros and an unfortunately long list of cons.
 To get a clearer idea of where Web.com really stands in your situation, you might want a few more details.
 Don’t worry, I’ve got you covered!

 Pricing and Features

 Let’s jump into the stuff that really matters first: the price, and what you get for it.